-Most transfers libcurl can do involves a name that first needs to be translated to an internet address.
+Most transfers libcurl can do involves a name that first needs to be translated to an Internet address.
 That's "name resolving".
-Using a numerical IP address directly in the URL usually avoids the name resolve phase, but in many cases it isn't easy to manully replace the name with the IP address.
+Using a numerical IP address directly in the URL usually avoids the name resolve phase, but in many cases it is not easy to manually replace the name with the IP address.

-libcurl tries very hard to re-use an existing connection rather than to create and connection a new one.
-The function that checks for an exsting connection to use is based purely on the name and is performed before any name resolving is attempted.
+libcurl tries hard to re-use an existing connection rather than to create a new one.
+The function that checks for an existing connection to use is based purely on the name and is performed before any name resolving is attempted.
 That's one of the reasons the re-use is so much faster.
 A transfer using a reused connection will not resolve the host name again.

 An application can force libcurl to use only an IPv4 or IPv6 resolved address

 CURLOPT_IPRESOLVE to the preferred value.
 For example, ask to

 libcurl can be built to do name resolves in one out of these three different ways and depending on which backend way that is used, it gets a slightly different feature set and sometimes modified behavior.

 The default backend is invoking the "normal" libc resolver functions in a new helper-thread, so that it can still do fine-grained timeouts if wanted and there will be no blocking calls involved.

 On older systems, libcurl uses the standard synchronous name resolver functions.
 They unfortunately make all transfers within a multi handle block during its operation and it is much harder to time out nicely.